holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ml_syllabus.md

 are some specific guidelines that will help you to meet these expectations:

 - Come to class prepared.
-This means you should have completed all of the assignments due for that day’s class, and you should have annotated the text of any assigned reading.
+This means you should have completed all of the assignments due for that day's class, and you should have annotated the text of any assigned reading.
 - Remain open-minded and sensitive during class discussions.
 - Laptops, Cell Phones, Ipads, and other electronic devices are useful tools but